 Under David Moore, there was an understanding that these changes necessarily called for an expansion of activities.
 This began in 1996 with the completion of a new Sports Hall designed to service not just rugby and cricket, but the variety of physical education required to meet the interests of a diverse and coeducational pupil body.
 The College took an increasingly modern and global approach to education, with an increased emphasis on trips abroad and new modern languages and computing being introduced to the curriculum.
 The College’s arts programme expanded, with a new performance space created above the Great Hall, and the very first Arts Festival held in 1994.

-Ian Davies was deeply committed to internationalism and the importance of a rounded education, in spite of the national drive for increased emphasis on public examination.
+Ian Davies was deeply committed to internationalism and the importance of a rounded education, despite the national drive for increased emphasis on public examination.
 The International Baccalaureate was introduced in 2004.

 Nearly ten years after girls were first accepted to the school, the first Headmistress was appointed.
-Jane Davies forged strong links across the breadth of the St Dunstan’s community, working closely with Old Dunstonian Association and the Family Society.
+Jane Davies forged strong links across the breadth of the St Dunstan’s community, working closely with Old Dunstonian Association and the Family Society (as the Friends of St Dunstan’s was formerly known).
 St Dunstan’s was able to celebrate its 125th Anniversary in particular style, and the addition of the Jubilee Ground, on Catford Green, in 2012, signalled a new era for St Dunstan’s position within the local community.
 A College, built on its relationship with the City of London, could continue its traditions of collaboration, innovation and service.